-- “Liberating the ‘Turkoman Prisoner’: an Assessment of 16th-century Folios of Bound Captives.”
+- “Liberating the ‘Turkoman Prisoner’: an Assessment of Sixteenth and Seventeenth-Century Folios of Bound Captives.”
 (To be published in the conference proceedings for Recovering ‘Lost Voices’: The Role and Depictions of Iranian/Persianate Subalterns from the 13th Century to the Modern Period, ed.
 Andrew J. Newman, forthcoming).

 - “Turk amongst Tajiks: the Qipchaq Shahnama Manuscript in Tajikistan’s Institute of Oriental Studies and Written Heritage.”
 (To be published in: LUCIS: Leiden University Centre for the Study of Islam & Society, forthcoming).

-- “Heroes of Legend, Heroes of History: Militant Manuscripts of the Shaybanid Uzbeks in Transoxiana” (To be published in: IRAN, the journal of the British Institute of Persian Studies, Winter 2018).
+- “Heroes of Legend, Heroes of History: Militant Manuscripts of the Shaybanid Uzbeks in Transoxiana” (To be published in: IRAN, the journal of the British Institute of Persian Studies, forthcoming).

 - “To be an Infidel or an Unbeliever...”
 Five Wise Men: Edmund Dulac, W.B.
 Yeats, and the Magi (Relegere: Studies in Religion and Reception.
 “Intuiting the Past: New Age and Neopagan Medievalisms”, edited by Karolyn Kinane).<https://relegere.org/relegere/article/viewFile/582/676>

 - “From the World's Fair to Disneyland: Pavilions as Temples” (What is a Pavilion?, edited by Joel Robinson, The Open Arts Journal, Issue 2, Winter 2013). <https://openartsjournal.org/issue-2/2013w05jkcs/>